 Installation incentives

-Incentive levels are based on a project’s cost in comparison to the market value of the energy produced, called above-market cost.
-There is no cap or fixed percentage of the amount of above-market costs we will pay.
-In return for our funding contribution, we ask for a negotiated share of the project’s Renewable Energy Certificates, which are held in trust for the ratepayers who contribute to Energy Trust.
+Energy Trust provides incentives towards the construction costs of your geothermal project.
+Incentive levels are based on a project’s cost in comparison to the market value of the energy produced, or “above-market cost”.
+A potential installation incentive is based on a net-present value assessment that accounts for all the project’s costs and revenues.
+In return for our funding contribution, we ask for a negotiated share of the project’s Environmental Attributes (e.g. Renewable Energy Certificates), which are held in trust for the ratepayers who pay the public purpose charge that funds our work.

 Incentives are subject to funding availability and may change.